 Students receive guidance in artistic, landscape, and portraiture photography.
 This helps them record their exploration of England and its culture, and to produce a comprehensive photographic record of their experiences.
 The class culminates in a formal exhibition.
 Students need their own DSLR camera with USB cable, charger, and at least one 8 GB memory card.
-Materials fee of $100 US for Majors.
+Materials fees of $100 US per session.

 Students investigate a wide range of psychological topics, including dreams, memory, consciousness, anxiety, body language, gender, and sexuality.
 Alongside, they uncover the history of the subject, study case histories, learn about various mental disorders, and different research methodologies.
 They go on to design their own experiments under the guidance of research specialists and practicing clinicians.

 Interested in study abroad programs?
 Complete the form below to learn more, or give us a call.

 Didn't find what you were looking for?
 Contact us to find the best program to meet all of your needs

 By submitting this form, I confirm that I am at least 13 years of age and provide my written consent for Oxbridge to contact me using email or telephone—including the use of automated technology and pre-recorded messages for calls to any wireless or residential telephone number I provide.
 This consent is not required to purchase goods or services.